awxlong/awxlong.github.io/_posts/2023-11-2-mechanistic-subtypes-parkinson-copy.md

   <figcaption id="bottleneck">A depiction of the pipeline of a concept-bottleneck model.
 The first half outputs a set of concepts given an image, which can be learnt from intricate annotations, or metadata, of the image.
 The second half outputs a classification label.
 Figure extracted from the original paper </figcaption>
 </figure>

-With regards to the work by <d-cite key="dsa_2023_prediction"></d-cite>, one interesting extension to their CNN is to have it not predict a Parkinson subtype, but rather learn to predict the cell's physiological features stored as tabular data given image input.
+Altogether, with regards to the work by <d-cite key="dsa_2023_prediction"></d-cite>, one interesting extension to their CNN is to have it not predict a Parkinson subtype, but rather learn to predict the cell's physiological features stored as tabular data given image input.
 Subsequently, use the features to train a multi-class regressor using standard softmax to output a classification label.
 The prospect is that this hybrid model can leverage the high accuracy prediction of the CNN, whilst being explainable thanks to the logistic regressor.

 As a further improvement, we can use a [Slot Transformer](https://arxiv.org/abs/2210.11394) instead of the CNN with the hope of learning a disentangled representation given the image with its annotations.
 However, the architecture will be more computationally expensive.
 A pretrained Slot Transformer that already learnt to disentangle CLEVR-Scenes may be more powerful than training it from scratch.